Today, we’ll be reviewing 16 best hiking boots for flat feet for men and women.

 The Vasque Talus Ultradry is going to give you enough support for light backpacking, but it’s lightweight enough that it’s going to flex with you and move with you if you’re hiking fast.
+Click To Tweet.

 It almost has the look of an older style backpacking boot that you just got a full leather upper in there, but it doesn’t have the weight of that type of boot.

 The waterproof protection here is Vasque’s Ultra Dry.
 So, you’re protected from water and from the elements.